coderarjob/meghaos-x86/README.md

 ## Design goals

-1. Small modular kernel.
-Modules and drivers can be selected and loaded during booting.
-As and when needed, any modules can be replaced or disabled.
+1. MeghaOS will be used mostly for education and research, so it should be possible to replace parts of the OS or to turn off / replace some its features.
+Such configurations can be set when the building the OS.
+2. Sophistication is fronded upon.
+A simpler solution is always preferred.
-2. Target is the x86 architecture, but can be ported easily to other architectures.
-To do this MeghaOS will not use and depend completely on architecture specific features.
+3. Target is the x86 architecture, but can be ported easily to other architectures.
+To do this MeghaOS should not use or depend heavily on architecture specific features.
-3. Can be used without a fixed storage device.
-After the OS and its tools are loaded into RAM, user can work completely from RAM.
-4. New file systems and devices can easily accessed with VFS, DEVFS.
-5. Simpler configuration interface.

 ## Building MeghaOS

-After the below perquisites are met, just run `./build.sh`.
-This will build the floppy image, as well as the unittests.

 ### Prerequisites